SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 ```@example chem2
 balanced_reaction = balance_reaction(unbalanced_reaction)[1]
 ```

+Reactions declared as a part of a `ReactionSystem` (e.g. using the DSL) can be retrieved for balancing using the `reaction` function.
+Please note that balancing these will not mutate the `ReactionSystem`, but a new reaction system will need to be created using the balanced reactions.

 !!! note
     Reaction balancing is currently not supported for reactions involving compounds of compounds.